 The echocardiogram was next.
 I knew she was going to be awake for the test and I was pleased to hear that she wasn’t going to be confined to the “cone of shame.”
 We moved to another room with very dim lighting and an ultrasound machine.
 A Tech wrapped a towel around Beany’s chest/head to stabilize her and also held her front legs while another Tech supported her back and held her rear legs.
 They got her into position so quickly I don’t think Beany even knew what was happening.
 It was only after she was restrained that her tail began to flicker around showing her annoyance.
 The process went so smoothly there was no hissing or growling, I was impressed!

-During the echocardiogram the doctor showed us the problem areas.
+During the echocardiogram, the doctor showed us the problem areas.
 Beany has moderate heart muscle thickening on the left side (ventricular hypertrophy) along with moderate enlargement of the left atrium (atrial dilation).
 Her diagnosis, Hypertrophic Cardiomyopathy (HCM), in lay terms, heart disease.
-After the test, the Doctor gave us tons of information about the disease and recommendations for next steps.
-We would begin treatment with an anti-platelet medication to reduce her chance of blood clots and we would need to follow-up in 4-6 months to repeat the tests to check the status of the disease.
+After the test, the Doctor gave us tons of information about the disease and recommendations for the next steps.
+We would begin treatment with an antiplatelet medication to reduce her chance of blood clots and we would need to follow up in 4-6 months to repeat the tests to check the status of the disease.

 I wasn’t completely shocked with the diagnosis since Beany’s blood work level was so off the charts, but I was of course holding out hope that it would be something minor or treatable.
 With a new, moderately progressed disease added to her list of ailments, I know I have a lot of reading and learning ahead.
 As I learn more, I’ll share highlights with you on this blog.
 For now, Beany is home and stable and one thing I know is that we are in this together.
 We are staying positive and taking things one day at a time while enjoying every moment we get to spend together.